Probate: Establishing The Validity Of A Will

 Located in Brookville, the law office of Gordon & Dennison serves the probate and estate law administration needs of individuals and families in western Pennsylvania.
 Our lawyers provide knowledgeable guidance to individuals and beneficiaries facing issues surrounding probate.

 We can help those chosen in a will to administer it, or we can work with the courts as they assign a personal representative if there is no will.
 Our estate law experience enables us to walk clients through this process with minimal stress.
 We can often foresee issues and resolve them before they become major disputes.
-If there is need for litigation, our strong background ensures that you have an attorney who will effectively protect your rights during this process.
+If there is a need for litigation, our strong background ensures that you have an attorney who will effectively protect your rights during this process.

 What Does Probate Involve?